Higher (Taio Cruz song): Releases

 The solo version of "Higher" initially appeared on the US revised edition of Rokstarr, which was digitally released on June 1, 2010.
 In September, the solo version was also included on the UK-exclusive compilation, The Rokstarr Collection.
 In October, the solo version was sent to the radio stations in France, while a remix featuring Minogue was announced.
 The Minogue remix was digitally released in Australia and several European countries on November 26 by Island Records.
 It was then issued as a CD single in Germany on December 10, bundled with Cruz's BBC Radio 1 Live Lounge cover of "Little Lion Man" (2009) by Mumford & Sons.
 The two-track package was simultaneously available digitally in Australia and selected European countries, and physically released in France in January 2011.

 In the US, "Higher" was released as a new remix featuring rapper Travie McCoy.
 It was first serviced to US radio stations on 30 November 2010.
 This version subsequently received a digital release in the US and Australia in late December.
 According to a January 2011 report by Digital Spy's Robert Copsey, British station BBC Radio 1 placed the US remix featuring McCoy on its B Playlist, choosing it over the Minogue version.
 However, BBC Radio 2 added the Minogue version to its B Playlist during the week of January 22.
 (Note: BBC Radio curates a selection of approximately 50 songs for daytime rotation with varying frequencies.
 B-List songs get around 15 plays per week.
 Radio 1 is focused on a young audience with a high proportion of new and UK music, while Radio 2 is a broader, more popular station for an older demographic.)
 In the same month, Dutch radio station Radio 538 reported that Cruz had planned for a remix of "Higher" with pop group K3 for a release in the Benelux region, but it was not materialized.

 Two digital remix EPs were issued: the first, in January 2011, featured remixes by DJ Wonder, British duo Seventh Heaven, and production group Club Junkies.
 A second remix EP arrived in February 2011, containing mixes from American producers Jody Den Broeder and Michael Rizzo (whose mix was dubbed "The Ultimate High"), as well as the English duo Wideboys.
 The Ultimate High remix utilizes the McCoy version, while Broeder's remix incorporates vocals from both the Minogue and McCoy versions.
-Marc Andrews, writing in Kylie: Song by Song, highlighted DJ Wonder's infusion of grime and dubstep into the his remix.
+Marc Andrews, writing in Kylie: Song by Song, highlighted DJ Wonder's infusion of grime and dubstep into his remix.
 A single combining the Minogue and McCoy versions became available in the UK on 7 February.
 Minogue included her version of "Higher" on the Les Folies Tour edition of Aphrodite, released in Australia in June 2011.